Transit Systems: Transit Systems Victoria

-Tower Transit Singapore
+Transit Systems QLD

-Tower Transit Singapore is a bus operator in Singapore, operating 57 routes out of Bulim Bus Depot and Mandai Bus Depot as part of the Bulim bus package and the Sembawang–Yishun bus package respectively.

-The contract for the Bulim package was first awarded in May 2015, taking over the bus operations from incumbent operators SBS Transit and SMRT Buses between May and June 2016.
-In September 2020, Tower Transit Singapore was re-awarded the Bulim bus package, including 3 bus services operated by SMRT Buses.
-It also secured the Sembawang–Yishun bus package which consisted of 26 bus services operated by SMRT Buses and 1 service already operated by Tower Transit.
-Tower Transit Singapore took over the 3 Bulim services and 26 Sembawang–Yishun bus services from SMRT Buses in May and September 2021 respectively.

-RATP Dev Transit London

-Transit Systems holds 12.5% of RATP Dev Transit London, a joint venture with RATP Dev, operating buses in West London.
-The joint venture, formed on 11 December 2021, consisted of RATP Dev's West London bus operations (including London United and London Sovereign) and Tower Transit's (a subsidiary of Transit Systems) Westbourne Park garage.
+Transit Systems QLD is a bus operator in North Stradbroke Island which operates qconnect bus services on the island.
+It was formed following the acquisition of North Stradbroke Island Bus Service in 2022, with rebranding of the former business in 2023.
+This purchase marked Transit System's entry into the Queensland bus market.

 Former operations

 Ferry operations

 Transit Systems formerly had three ferry operations in Queensland until they were sold to SeaLink Travel Group.
 They were reunited when Sealink purchased Transit Systems in January 2020, but the ferry operations remain operationally separate from Transit Systems.

 Bay Islands Transit (BITS)

 Bay Islands Transit (BITS), is one of Transit Systems' ferry operations in Moreton Bay, Brisbane.
 It operates services between Redland Bay and the Macleay, Lamb, Karragarra and Russell Islands in Southern Moreton Bay.
 BITS operated ferry services since 1982.
 In 2005, it was acquired by Transit Systems and sold to SeaLink Travel Group in November 2015, along with Gladstone Ferries and Stradbroke Ferries.